wagner-group/wagner-group.github.io/_projects/2023-11-30-markmywords.md

 ## Design space

-We express all previous LLM watermaarking schemes as part of a unified framework, detailed below.
+We express all previous LLM watermarking schemes as part of a unified framework, detailed below.

 ![Design](../../images/markmywords/design.png)